 As we leave behind our last Chinook and move into more frigid weather, my fibro has hit harder.
-My pressure points are hardest hit from shoulders to wrists, and today my forearms feel heavy and hard to rotate, which is making typing somewhat difficult.
-The thing which i haven’t told anyone, is that my Carpal tunnel syndrome is returning.
-When i was first diagnosed with moderate CTS in my right arm around 12+ years ago, the man who gave me the news very kindly (/s) informed me that if i wasn’t super-morbidly obese, my symptoms would likely disappear almost entirely.
-When i lost all the weight i discovered he was quite right, and i’ve had only small bouts of numbness since.
+The pressure points are hardest hit from shoulders to wrists, and today my forearms feel heavy and hard to rotate, making typing somewhat difficult.
+The thing i haven’t told anyone, is that my carpal tunnel syndrome is returning.
+When i was first diagnosed with moderate CTS in my right arm around 12+ years ago, the man who gave me the news very kindly (/sarcasm) informed me that if i wasn’t super-morbidly obese, my symptoms would mostly disappear.
+When i lost weight i found him to be quite right, and i’ve had only small bouts of numbness since.

-Until recently that is.
-It’s been more than 10yrs since i was profoundly overweight, but this last year i’ve noticed the numbness happening more often and for longer periods.
+Until recently.
+It’s been more than 10yrs since i was profoundly overweight, but this last year i’ve noticed the numbness more often and for longer periods.
 Typing right now i can feel it.
 I sincerely hope it progresses slowly and doesn’t impede my writing.
 I’ll handle it of course, but just… GEEZ, y’know?!

 My days begin and end with routine, and as i mentioned, i’m increasing my activity level; more things to do and and more focus on the tangible.
 I’m decluttering, seeking order.
 I’m working towards accomplishing things that can be observed by anyone.
 I’m maintaining the relatively healthy functioning of my brain and its thoughts, but also pursuing goals that, once achieved, would be obvious to anyone who was looking.
 Less esoteric – more skin deep.

 It’s time.
 The foundation is strong now.
 I’m like a renovated house and it’s time to start making the outside reflect the inside.
 It’s hard, scary work, but i am committed.